Montana Geographic Information

 Montana Spatial Data Infrastructure (MSDI)

-The Montana State Library is guided by the Geospatial Information Advisory Council (MGIAC) through an alliance with the Montana Association of Geographic Information Professionals (MAGIP) and the National States Geographic Information Council (NSGIC)The State Library Geographic Information Program inherits broad mandates from the Montana Geospatial Information Act (MGIA) and the Natural Resource Information System (NRIS) and Water Information System (WIS) Statute.
+The Montana State Library is guided by the Montana Geospatial Information Advisory Council (MGIAC) through an alliance with the Montana Association of Geographic Information Professionals (MAGIP) and the National States Geographic Information Council (NSGIC)The State Library Geographic Information Program inherits broad mandates from the Montana Geospatial Information Act (MGIA) and the Natural Resource Information System (NRIS) and Water Information System (WIS) Statute.

 What is GIS?